 \section{Abstract}

-Tables play a crucial role in conveying information in various domains.
-We propose a \textit{Plan-then-Reason} framework to answer different types of user queries over tables with sentence context.
-The framework first plans the reasoning paths over the context, then assigns each step to program-based or textual reasoning to reach the final answer.
-This framework enhances the table reasoning abilities for both in-context learning and fine-tuning methods.
-GPT-3.5-Turbo following \textit{Plan-then-Reason} framework surpasses other prompting baselines without self-consistency while using less API calls and in-context demonstrations.
-We also construct an instruction tuning set \texttt{TrixInstruct} to evaluate the effectiveness of fine-tuning with this framework.
-We present \textsc{ProTrix} model family by finetuning models on \texttt{TrixInstruct}.
-Our experiments show that \textsc{ProTrix} family generalizes to diverse unseen tabular tasks with only 6k training instances.
+Tables play a crucial role in conveying information of various domains.
+We propose a novel \textit{Plan-then-Reason} framework to answer different types of user queries over tables with sentence context.
+Our framework first plans the reasoning paths over both tabular and sentence context, then assigns each step to program-based or textual reasoning to reach the final answer.
+This framework enhances the table reasoning abilities for both in-context learning and finetuning methods.
+GPT-3.5-Turbo following our \textit{Plan-then-Reason} framework surpasses other prompting baselines that do not employ self-consistency while using fewer API calls and in-context demonstrations.
+We also construct an instruction tuning set \texttt{TrixInstruct} to evaluate the effectiveness of finetuning with this framework.
+We present a \textsc{ProTrix} model family by finetuning models on \texttt{TrixInstruct}.
+Our experiments show that the \textsc{ProTrix} family can generalize to diverse unseen tabular tasks with only 6k training instances.
 We further demonstrate that \textsc{ProTrix} can generate accurate and faithful explanations to answer complex free-form questions.
 Our work underscores the importance of the planning and reasoning abilities towards a model over tabular tasks with generalizability and interpretability.
 We open-source our dataset and models at \url{https://github.com/WilliamZR/ProTrix}.